Explore the top 10 most painful surgeries to recover from, from orthopedic procedures to neurological operations.

 Open Gallbladder Surgery and Bowel Resections

-Open gallbladder surgery and bowel resections are hard for patients.
+Open gallbladder surgery and bowel resections are hard for patients and are often listed among the 10 most painful surgeries.
 Open gallbladder surgery means removing the gallbladder through a big cut.
 Bowel resections remove a part of the intestine, often because of disease or injury.

-These surgeries hurt a lot because they mess with internal organs.
+These surgeries hurt a lot because they involve internal organs and are also considered among the 10 most painful surgeries.
 Surgeons have to handle and sometimes remove parts of the digestive system.
-This causes a lot of pain after the surgery.
+This causes significant pain after the surgery.

 Digestive System Recovery Challenges